lexyehia/tweeter/README.md

 ### Dynamic Composition Box
 <center><img src="./lib/ss2.png" width="450"><br></center>

-An anonymous user can compose a tweet, which would allow them to post under a randomly generated user profile.
+Logged in users can compose tweets (both client and server codes will prevent a non-logged-in user from tweeting).
 The Compose Tweet box is hidden until the 'Compose' button is clicked.
 The character counter dynamically keeps track of the tweet's character length to keep it under 140.

 ### User Registration
 <center><img src="./lib/ss5.png" width="450"><br></center>